QuantEcon/lecture-python-intro/lectures/business_cycle.md

                     g_params, b_params, t_params)
 ```

-One interesting insight is that the GDP growth of Argentina did not fall in the two recessions in the 1970s and 1990s when most of the developed economy is affected.
+One interesting insight is that the GDP growth of Argentina did not fall during the two recessions in the 1970s and 1990s when most of the developed economies were affected.

 We will come back to this [later](synchronization).